zelkaziom/tindermate/README.md

 Make sure to **star the project** if you find it useful! :star:

-> **Note:** TinderMate is not a Tinder bot, and it does not automate any of the Tinder app's functionality.
+> **Note:** TinderMate **is not a Tinder bot**, and it does not automate any of the Tinder app's functionality.
 It can merely
 > give you a power to find better words to start or continue a conversation with your Tinder matches.
-It is not intended to be used for any other purpose than that.
+It is **not intended to be used** for any other purpose than that.
 > You can think of it as a Grammarly extension in your browser or a ChatGPT conversational AI chatbot integrated in your terminal.
 > Additionally, all the communication between the Tinder API and you PC happens in real-time and the app does not store
 > any personal data from Tinder on your computer.